 Taxes, Fees and Financial Forms

-If you do not already have a Help Center account, you will need to create one in order to submit your taxes, receive an invoice, make payment and to track the status of your Help Center requests.
+If you do not already have a Citizen Self Service (CSS) account, you will need to create one in order to view and pay your local tax bills electronically.

 Food and Beverage Tax